Blog / Best EPPP Prep Programs Compared (2026 Update): AATBS, PsychPrep, PrepJet, TSM & thePsychology.ai

 Subscription-Based with Targeted Drilling

 PrepJet (prepjet.net) is a newer entrant with a monthly subscription model.
-Plans run $159–$429/month depending on the tiermore than Academic Review, and on par with the lower end of Taylor Study Method.
+Plans run $159/$269/$429 per month (Basic/Plus/Premium), and are cheaper if you commit to 3 or 6 months.
+That puts it above Academic Review and on par with the Taylor Study Method range.

 What they do well: